healthcare-hackathon-wuerzburg/systhemis/README.md

 As a patient, you can:
 - Access a variety of information in the form of PDFs.
-- Write journals for your overall mood, feelings, and symptoms.
+- Write journals for your overall mood, feelings and symptoms.
 - Analyze your journal entries with a variety of graphical charts.

 As a physician: